-- Proposals must use an interdisciplinary approach to significantly expand research possibilities and ambition through new researcher and institutional links. - Scholarly impact is a demonstrable contribution to shifting understanding and advancing methods, theory and application across and within disciplines. - This criterion has been changed from "should" to "must".
+• Proposals must use an interdisciplinary approach to significantly expand research possibilities and ambition through new researcher and institutional links.

+Scholarly impact is a demonstrable contribution to shifting understanding and advancing methods, theory and application across and within disciplines.

 Grading

 Each proposal is given a combined grade; for scholarly impact, ability and potential, and development of research skills (the latter is not applicable to Fast-Start applications), along with Vision Mātauranga if relevant to the proposal.
 A number from 1 to 6 should be assigned.
 The grade will be used to determine the ranking.